sendkumaranil/ConcurrentHashMap/README.md

 String type only, using any other type will cause compilation error.
 <br><br>
-Concurrency level tells how many threads can access ConcurrentHashMap concurrently, default concurrency level of ConcurrentHashMap is 16.
+Concurrency level tells how many threads can access ConcurrentHashMap concurrently, default concurrency level of ConcurrentHashMap is 16.<br>
   new ConcurrentHashMap()
-Creates a new ConcurrentHashMap with concurrency level of 16.
+<br>Creates a new ConcurrentHashMap with concurrency level of 16.